Blockstream/satellite/doc/tbs.md

 blocksat-cli deps tbs-drivers
 ```

-> NOTE: this command requires CLI version 0.2.5 or higher.
+> Note: this command requires CLI version 0.2.5 or higher.
 Please [upgrade
 > blocksat-cli](quick-reference.md#1-cli-installation-and-upgrade) if necessary.

 Once the script completes the installation, reboot the virtual machine.